jsoma/persine/README.md

 Persine will automatically install Selenium and BeautifulSoup for browsing/scraping, pandas for data analysis, and pillow for processing screenshots.

-You will need to install [chromedriver](https://chromedriver.chromium.org/) to allow Selenium to control Chrome. **Persine won't work without it!**
+You will need to manually install chromedriver to allow Selenium to control Chrome.
+[See details here](https://persine.readthedocs.io/en/latest/user/install.html)

-* **Installing chromedriver on OS X:** I hear you can install it [using homebrew](https://formulae.brew.sh/cask/chromedriver), but I've never done it!
-You can also follow the link above and click the "latest stable release" link, then download `chromedriver_mac64.zip`.
-Unzip it, then move the `chromedriver` file into your `PATH`.
-I typically put it in `/usr/local/bin`.
-* **Installing chromedriver on Windows:** Follow the link above, click the "latest stable release" link.
-Download `chromedriver_win32.zip`, unzip it, and move `chromedriver.exe` into your `PATH` (in the spirit of anarchy I just put it in `C:\Windows`).
-* **Installing chromedriver on Debian/Ubuntu:** Just run `apt install chromium-chromedriver` and it'll work.

 ## Quickstart